readysettech/docs-old/docs/guides/quickstart.md

 - Profile and cache queries

-    Once you're running queries against ReadySet, connect a database SQL shell to ReadySet and use the custom [`SHOW PROXIED QUERIES`](cache-queries.md#identify-queries-to-cache) SQL command to view the queries that ReadySet has proxied to your upstream database and identify which queries are supported by ReadySet.
+    Once you are running queries against ReadySet, connect a database SQL shell to ReadySet and use the custom [`SHOW PROXIED QUERIES`](cache-queries.md#identify-queries-to-cache) SQL command to view the queries that ReadySet has proxied to your upstream database and identify which queries are supported by ReadySet.
 Then use the custom [`CREATE CACHE`](cache-queries.md#cache-queries_1) SQL command to cache supported queries.

     !!! note

         To successfully cache the results of a query, ReadySet must support the SQL features and syntax in the query.
 For more details, see [SQL Support](../reference/sql-support.md).

+- Tear down

+    When you are done testing, stop and remove the ReadySet container and volume:

+    ```
+    docker rm -f readyset \
+    && docker volume rm readyset
+    ```

+    If you started a new database, also stop and remove its container:

+    === "Postgres"

+        ```
+        docker rm -f postgres
+        ```

+    === "MySQL"

+        ```
+        docker rm -f mysql
+        ```